Mama June Weight Loss 2017: ‘Honey Boo Boo’ Mom Hurt By Fat Suit Claims?

 “People are now seeing the image that I’ve always seen in my mind, that’s the most exciting thing.
 The craziest thing is actually when I get out of the shower, and I’m like wow, I’m who I’ve always seen in my mind.
 I physically look that way now,” she said.

 The Mama June weight loss 2017 news has been non-stop.
-And while there have been plenty of people criticizing her and not believing that she lost hundreds of pounds, June Shannon has quite a few supporters out there.
+So while there have been plenty of people criticizing her and not believing that she lost hundreds of pounds, June Shannon has quite a few supporters out there.
 She has said time and time again that she did this docu-series because she wanted to inspire others and give people who may be struggling with their weight someone to look up to.
 She admits that the journey hasn’t been easy, but she wanted to share it with the world.

 “Sometimes you just wanna give up, just like on any diet but you can’t — you have to get in that mindset: If I give up, I’ll go back to the way I was.
 I cheat, I’ve done that.
 You’re going to see the new part of our lives, where we’re at now and the daily struggles of weight loss,” she previously said.